Chang'e 4

-Chang'e 4 (/tʃa:ŋˈə/; 嫦娥四号 (Chang'e No. 4)) is a robotic spacecraft mission, part of the second phase of the Chinese Lunar Exploration Program.
-China achieved humanity's first soft landing on the far side of the Moon, on 3 January 2019.
+Chang'e 4 (/tʃa:ŋˈə/; 嫦娥四号 (Chang'e No. 4)) is a robotic spacecraft mission in the Chinese Lunar Exploration Program of the CNSA.
+It made a soft landing on the far side of the Moon, the first spacecraft to do so, on 3 January 2019.

 A communication relay satellite, Queqiao, was first launched to a halo orbit near the Earth–Moon L2 point in May 2018.
 The robotic lander and Yutu-2 (玉兔二号 (Jade Rabbit No. 2)) rover were launched on 7 December 2018 and entered lunar orbit on 12 December 2018, before landing on the Moon's far side.
+On 15 January it was announced that seeds had sprouted in the lunar lander's biological experiment, the first plants to sprout on the Moon.
 The mission is the follow-up to Chang'e 3, the first Chinese landing on the Moon.

 The spacecraft was originally built as a backup for Chang'e 3 and became available after Chang'e 3 landed successfully in 2013.
 The configuration of Chang'e 4 was adjusted to meet new scientific and performance objectives.
 Like its predecessors, the mission is named after Chang'e, the Chinese Moon goddess.

-In November 2019, Chang’e 4 mission team was awarded Gold Medal by the Royal Aeronautical Society.
+In November 2019, Chang'e 4 mission team was awarded Gold Medal by the Royal Aeronautical Society.
 In October 2020, the mission was awarded the World Space Award by the International Astronautical Federation.
 Both were the first time for any Chinese mission to receive such awards.

 Overview

 The Chinese Lunar Exploration Program is designed to be conducted in four phases of incremental technological advancement: The first is simply reaching lunar orbit, a task completed by Chang'e 1 in 2007 and Chang'e 2 in 2010.
 The second is landing and roving on the Moon, as Chang'e 3 did in 2013 and Chang'e 4 did in 2019.
-The third is collecting lunar samples from the near-side and sending them to Earth, a task Chang'e 5 completed in 2020, and Chang'e 6 will attempt in the future.
+The third is collecting lunar samples from the near-side and sending them to Earth, a task Chang'e 5 completed in 2020, and Chang'e 6 that completed in 2024.
 The fourth phase consists of development of a robotic research station near the Moon's south pole.

 The program aims to facilitate a crewed lunar landing in the 2030s and possibly the building of an outpost near the south pole.
 The Chinese Lunar Exploration Program has started to incorporate private investment from individuals and enterprises for the first time, a move aimed at accelerating aerospace innovation, cutting production costs, and promoting military–civilian relationships.

 This mission will attempt to determine the age and composition of an unexplored region of the Moon, as well as develop technologies required for the later stages of the program.

 The landing craft touched down at 02:26 UTC on 3 January 2019, becoming the first spacecraft to land on the far side of the Moon.
 Yutu-2 rover was deployed about 12 hours after the landing.